alito/mamele/learning_environment/README.md

 The MAME learning environment.
 This is a fork of the main MAME repository to let programmed agents play the games supported by the MAME emulator.
-If you are familiar with the [Arcade Learning Environment](http://www.arcadelearningenvironment.org/) then mamele is to MAME as the Arcade Learaning Environment is to Stella.
+If you are familiar with the [Arcade Learning Environment](http://www.arcadelearningenvironment.org/) then mamele is to MAME as the Arcade Learning Environment is to Stella.

 How to run
 ==========